tvillacruz/tonyvillacruzcom/README.md

-# petedunhamcom
+# tonyvillacruzcom
-Personal website for petedunham.com based in hugo
+Personal website for tonyvillacruz.com based in hugo

 To run locally:
 From directory